British literature: Victorian poetry

-While Arthur Clough (1819–61) was a more minor figure of this era, he has been described as "a fine poet whose experiments in extending the range of literary language and subject were ahead of his time".
+While Arthur Clough (1819–61) was a minor figure of this era, he has been described as "a fine poet whose experiments in extending the range of literary language and subject were ahead of his time".

 George Meredith (1828–1909) is remembered for his innovative collection of poems Modern Love (1862).

 In the second half of the century, English poets began to take an interest in French Symbolism.
 Two groups of poets emerged in the 1890s, the Yellow Book poets who adhered to the tenets of Aestheticism, including Algernon Charles Swinburne, Oscar Wilde and Arthur Symons and the Rhymers' Club group, that included Ernest Dowson, Lionel Johnson and Irishman William Butler Yeats.
 Irishman Yeats went on to become an important modernist in the 20th century.
 Also in the 1890s A. E. Housman (1859–1936) published at his own expense A Shropshire Lad.
 The poems' wistful evocation of doomed youth in the English countryside, in spare language and distinctive imagery, appealed strongly to late Victorian and Edwardian taste.

 The nonsense verse of Edward Lear, along with the novels and poems of Lewis Carroll, is regarded as a precursor of surrealism.
-In 1846 Lear published A Book of Nonsense, a volume of limericks that went through three editions and helped popularise the form.
+In 1846, Lear published A Book of Nonsense, a volume of limericks that went through three editions and helped popularise the form.

-Writers of comic verse included the dramatist, librettist, poet and illustrator W. S. Gilbert (1836–1911), who is best known for his fourteen comic operas produced in collaboration with the composer Sir Arthur Sullivan, of which the most famous include H.M.S.
-Pinafore, The Pirates of Penzance and one of the most frequently performed works in the history of musical theatre, The Mikado.
+Writers of comic verse included the dramatist, librettist, poet and illustrator W. S. Gilbert (1836–1911), who is best known for his 14 comic operas produced in collaboration with the composer Sir Arthur Sullivan, of which the famous include H.M.S.
+Pinafore, The Pirates of Penzance and The Mikado.